top of page

 Trauma followed by Explanatory Collapse leads the individual to a position of Alienation from the culture and its social institutions - all of them.

 It’s important at this point to make a distinction between the pseudo-alientation that really got going in the 1960’s and has continued among some to this day, and the genuine alienation of cultural transcendece.
 The pseudo-alienation of the political Left is really just Polarization.
 In this case, though the polarized individual has grasped their culture as incoherent, their response is not at all self-ironic.
-Hence, the irony-free, imperceptive, and often amusing judgments such people often make.
-The result is that their attempt to become coherent, or to innovate an alternative, is to simply, and simple-mindedly, glom on to a set of values that are already in the culture.
+Hence, the irony-free, imperceptive, amusing, and even downright silly judgments such people often make.

 Meaning, the individual collects or becomes a part of a small group of supporters, and begins sharing their particular cultural emergent, or innovation, or creativity.
-An obvious and ready example of Small Group Behavior is the kind found here on Substack, and not just Substack.
-It's not that small group behavior has never existed.
+An obvious and ready example of Small Group Behavior is the kind often found on Substack, and not just Substack.

+Now of course this is not to say that small group behavior has never existed before.
 On the contrary, it's the norm.

-The difference with small group behavior in relation to Cultural Transcendence is that it is extracted from the context of human behavior and used to maintain healthy and productive behavior that is discontinuous from the unhealthy and unproductive behavior of the culture at large.
+The difference with small group behavior in relation to Cultural Transcendence is that such behavior is extracted from the context of human behavior and used to maintain healthier and more productive behavior that is entirely discontinuous from the unhealthy and unproductive behavior of the culture that one has left behind.

 A final and important point before answering the question What is Cultural Transcendence?
-The pattern observable in Cultural Transcendence is exactly the pattern observable in the early Christians.
-The difference is in both the nature of Explanatory Collapse, which for the early Christians was only partial, and in the nature of Emergent Innovation.
+The pattern observable in Cultural Transcendence is exactly the pattern observable, for example, in the early Christians of Galilee.

 For the early Christians it was not a full scale emergent, as with Cultural Transcendence.
-Christianity was not and is not a full scale emergent innovation exactly because, as was understanable at that stage of cultural development, it was aimed at establishing a stable and redemptive ideology (or theology, same thing) to which absolute commitment was required.
+Christianity was not and is not a full scale emergent innovation exactly because, as was understandable at that stage of cultural development, it was aimed at establishing a stable and redemptive ideology (or theology, same thing) to which absolute commitment was required.

-Though Christianity did offer a new pattern of conversion, or redemption, it differed little in its structure from the Explanation that preceded it.
+Though Christianity did offer a new pattern of conversion, or redemption, it differed little in its structure from the explanation that preceded it.
 Cultural Transcendence is also a de-conversion.
 The difference is, one; that the culturally transcending individual recognizes and accepts the inherent instability of all explanations of the world, a world, that includes us, and two; because of this instability the character of any explanation is antiredemptive, that is, necessarily imperfect and never final or absolute.

 To put it somewhat paradoxically, Cultural Transcendence is a conversion to a permanent de-conversion.
-For this reason it is the most fully human emergent innovation in human culture since the Paleolithic Age.
-The number of individuals who are fully converted to it is still very small, but their influence others has the potential to become, in time - immense.
+For this reason it is the most fully emergent innovation in human culture since the Paleolithic Age.
+The number of individuals who are fully converted to it is still very small, but their influence on others has the potential to become, in time - immense.

 What is Cultural Transcendence?